Gophers offense keeps pace for a while, but can’t match No. 13 Illinois

 Entering Wednesday, third-year Gophers coach Ben Johnson hadn't beaten his first ranked opponent — something his predecessors did much earlier in their tenures.

-Dawson Garcia helped his team hang with the Big Ten's highest scoring offense for most of the night, but his 29 points weren't enough in a 105-97 loss Wednesday to No. 13 Illinois at State Farm Center in Champaign.
+Dawson Garcia helped the Gophers hang with the Big Ten's highest-scoring offense in a shootout, but his 29 points weren't enough for a much-needed signature upset in a 105-97 loss Wednesday to No. 13 Illinois at State Farm Center in Champaign.

 The Gophers (17-11, 8-9 Big Ten) fell to 0-15 against ranked opponents since Johnson arrived in 2021-22, but they also lost their 18th straight road game against ranked foes back to the Pitino era.

+"We knew, to beat this team and to be in the game, we had to score," Johnson said on the postgame radio show.
+"I'm just most proud of the battle, the fight and the perseverance on the road against a really, really good team."

+The Gophers allowed their most points in a regulation game since 107-86 loss against Iowa during the 1987-88 season.

-Minnesota's NCAA tournament resume lacks big wins but this team definitely passes the eye test with offensive talent.
-Besides Garcia, freshman Cam Christie had 17 of his 23 points and four of six three-pointers in the first half for the Gophers, who shot 60% from the field.
+Minnesota's NCAA tournament résumé lacks big wins, but this team definitely passes the eye test with offensive talent.
+Besides Garcia, freshman Cam Christie had 17 of his 23 points in the first half for the Gophers, who shot 60% from the field in the game.
+Elijah Hawkins also had 10 points, 12 assists and zero turnovers.

-In the second half, Christie's fifth three-pointer pulled the Gophers within 72-70 with just under 11 minutes left, but Illinois would gain separation with a 19-9 run.
+In the second half, Christie's fifth three pulled the Gophers within 72-70 with just under 11 minutes left, but Illinois would gain separation with a 19-9 run.

-Unlike his first two seasons, Johnson assembled a roster to compete with anyone, but the Gophers rarely had opportunities to face ranked opponents after a soft non-league schedule and with a down year in the Big Ten.
-They only lost two games to ranked teams before Wednesday vs. No. 13 Wisconsin (71-69 at home) and No. 2 Purdue (84-76 on the road).
+Unlike his first two seasons, Johnson assembled a roster to compete with anyone, but the Gophers rarely had opportunities to face ranked opponents after a soft nonleague schedule and with a down year in the Big Ten.
+They only lost two games to ranked teams before Wednesday vs. No. 13 Wisconsin (61-59 at home) and No. 2 Purdue (84-76 on the road).

+After hosting Penn State and Indiana in back-to-back home games, the Gophers have another quality victory opportunity left in the regular season at Northwestern on March 9.

 The Star Tribune did not send the writer of this article to the game.
 This was written using a broadcast, interviews and other material.